The 26 Best Winter Boots for Women Who Are Tired of Having Cold Toes

 Best City Boot

 Winters in the city (specifically walking cities like NYC and Boston) require a boot that can stand up to frequent walks along salted sidewalks, ages spent waiting on frigid subway platforms and look good enough to spend the day in (since we’re not about to pack a second pair of boots to change into at work).
 These trendy Dr. Martens check all our boxes.
-They’re super easy to wipe clean after wearing, although they’re also weather-resistant and the cozy faux-fur lining is sure to keep your toes nice and warm, even when the G train is majorly delayed.
+They’re super easy to wipe clean after wearing, and they’re also weather-resistant and the cozy faux-fur lining is sure to keep your toes nice and warm, even when the G train is majorly delayed.

 18. Danner Weatherized Mountain 600 Hiking Boots